Donna M. MacKenzie

 Stacy B.

-Ms. MacKenzie has received numerous awards and recognition for her work, including being recognized by Crain’s Detroit Business as one of Michigan’s Most Notable Women Lawyers in 2017, being selected to the Michigan Lawyers Weekly Leaders in the Law Class of 2017, receiving the F. Scott Baldwin Award from the American Association for Justice in 2015, being named to the Michigan Top 100 Super Lawyers list from 2015-2020, and being recognized in 2016, 2018, and 2020 by Best Lawyers in America as Medical Malpractice “Lawyer of the Year” in Troy.
+Ms. MacKenzie has been widely recognized for her outstanding legal work.
+In 2017, she was honored by Crain’s Detroit Business as one of Michigan’s Most Notable Women Lawyers and selected for the Michigan Lawyers Weekly Leaders in the Law Class.
+She received the prestigious F. Scott Baldwin Award from the American Association for Justice in 2015.
+Since 2015, she has been consistently named to the Michigan Top 100 Super Lawyers list.
+Best Lawyers in America also recognized her as the Medical Malpractice “Lawyer of the Year” in Troy in 2016, 2018, and 2020.

-Ms. MacKenzie is also the author of a number of legal articles, and a frequent speaker at seminars presented by the Institute for Continuing Legal Education, State Bar of Michigan, American Association for Justice, and Michigan Association for Justice.
-Her topics include all aspects of nursing home litigation, as well as the resolution of Medicare liens in personal injury cases.
+Ms. MacKenzie is also a published author of numerous legal articles and a sought-after speaker at seminars hosted by the Institute for Continuing Legal Education, the State Bar of Michigan, the American Association for Justice, and the Michigan Association for Justice.
+She regularly presents on a wide range of topics, including all facets of nursing home litigation and the resolution of Medicare liens in personal injury cases.

-Ms. MacKenzie is also a leader in a number of state and national organizations.
-She is currently the President-Elect of the Michigan Association for Justice, Vice-Chair for the American Association for Justice Nursing Home Litigation Group, a member of the council of the State Bar of Michigan Negligence Section, and was the 100th President of the Women Lawyers Association of Michigan (WLAM).
+Ms. MacKenzie is also a recognized leader in numerous state and national legal organizations.
+She has served as Chair of the State Bar of Michigan Negligence Law Section and is a past President of the Michigan Association for Justice.
+She previously chaired the American Association for Justice Nursing Home Litigation Group and made history as the 100th President of the Women Lawyers Association of Michigan (WLAM).

-Ms. MacKenzie is a Fellow of the Michigan State Bar Foundation, a Fellow of the Oakland County Bar Foundation, and a Trustee of the Macomb County Bar Foundation.
-These non-profit organizations serve the public by funding and promoting programs to increase access to the justice system.
+Ms. MacKenzie is a Fellow of both the Michigan State Bar Foundation and the Oakland County Bar Foundation, and serves as a Trustee of the Macomb County Bar Foundation.
+These esteemed nonprofit organizations are dedicated to advancing the public good by funding and supporting initiatives that expand access to the justice system and promote legal education and services for underserved communities.

-Ms. MacKenzie regularly serves as a case evaluator in Macomb County, and has served as a private arbitrator in civil disputes.
+Ms. MacKenzie regularly serves as a case evaluator in Macomb County and is frequently called upon to act as a private arbitrator in civil disputes, reflecting the high level of trust placed in her judgment and expertise by the legal community.

-She is also a member of the Consumer Voice President’s Circle of Leaders, and serves as a team co-captain for the annual “Walk to End Alzheimers” and “The Longest Day” events, both of which benefit the Alzheimer’s Society.
+Ms. MacKenzie is also a proud member of the Consumer Voice President’s Circle of Leaders, a national organization dedicated to advocating for quality care and residents’ rights in long-term care settings.
+In addition, she serves as a team co-captain for the annual “Walk to End Alzheimer’s” and “The Longest Day” events, both of which support the Alzheimer’s Association and its mission to advance research, provide care and support, and promote brain health.

 How I Serve Clients